 I could visit this lounge without making a reservation in advance (although this is advised) and my experience with the food and service was great.
 However, since visiting, I have read mixed reviews about this place, therefore, I recommend that you read the latest reviews before planning your trip there.

-Info: Located inside Pyramids Complex, therefore you need to pay the entrance fee to reach the restaurant.
+Info: Located inside the Pyramids Complex, therefore you need to pay the entrance fee to reach the restaurant.

 Holm Cafe Zamalek